InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 * 3_univariate_analysis.R: generate a PDF output of univariate visualizations for each Outcome and Vulnerability Factor
 * 4_exploratory_analysis.R: generate a PDF output of exploratory plots to capture the relationship between each Vulnerability Factor and all health Outcomes
 * 5_principal_component_output.R: generate a PDF output of Principal Component Analysis for all Vulnerability variables within a Pathways Domain
-* 6_latent_classification_output.R: generate a population segmentation output using a set of Vulnerability variables
+* 6_latent_class_anlaysis.R: generate a population segmentation output using a set of Vulnerability variables
+* 7_country_vulnerability_ranking.R: generate the in-country segment vulnerability rankings
-* 7_segment_profiles.R: generate the quantitative profile segmentation plots for a segmentation solution
+* 8_quantitative_segment_profile.R: generate the quantitative profile segmentation plots for a segmentation solution
-* 8_typing_tool.R: generate the outputs to help define which variables should be used in developing a Pathways typing tool.
+* 9_typing_tool.R: generate the outputs to help define which variables should be used in developing a Pathways typing tool.
-* 9_analysis_helper_script.R: a script to run some ad-hoc analyses throughout the workflow
+* 11_analysis_helper_script.R: a script to run some ad-hoc analyses throughout the workflow
 * functions/*: functions called throughout each module of the workflow.
 * 'pathways data dictionary.xlxs': data dictionary for variables used in the pathways segmentation analysis

-#### Config.yml file variables
+#### Config - template.yml file variables

 * **project_name:** project title to be placed on PDF outputs
 * **survey_name** name of the survey to be added as a column in the output datasets
 * **root_path:** directory path from which analysis output paths will build from; this is the location of the project
-* **user_path:** subfolder for analysis outputs
+* **user_path:** subfolder for analysis outputs (allows for multiple runs within the same project)

-* **create_new_pathways_workbook:** TRUE/FALSE (determines whether to import an existing Pathways Workbook or create a new one as part of the data cleaning and variable generation phase)
+* **create_new_pathways_workbook:** TRUE/FALSE, determines whether to import an existing Pathways Workbook or create a new one as part of the data cleaning and variable generation phase
+* **pathways_workbook_is_excel:** TRUE/FALSE, use the Pathways Workbook in Excel or CSV format
 * **pathways_workbook_path:** name of Pathways Workbook to import from
 * **new_pathways_workbook_path:** name of Pathways Workbook to generate